Ambrose Reeves: Bishop in South Africa

 On Trinity Sunday 1949 (12 June), Reeves was ordained to the episcopate by Geoffrey Clayton, Archbishop of Cape Town, at St George's Cathedral, Cape Town.
 He served as the third Bishop of Johannesburg (succeeding Clayton) from his consecration until 1961 – his position became untenable when the government of South Africa deported him on 12 September 1960 and he resigned the see effective 31 March 1961.
 Both during and after his tenure as bishop, Reeves was remarkably outspoken against the South African government's policies of apartheid – he published on the subject in the 1960s (Shooting at Sharpeville: the Agony of South Africa, 1960; South Africa-Yesterday and Tomorrow, 1962; Let the facts speak (Christian Action), 1962; Calvary Now, 1965) and served as president of the Anti-Apartheid Movement from 1970 until his death.

 Back in Britain

 Once he had accepted he could not return to Johannesburg (and resigned his see), Reeves hoped for a see in England but an appointment never materialised.
-He served as general secretary of the Student Christian Movement (SCM), 1962–1965 (during which time he was also an Assistant Bishop of London until 1966.
+He served as general secretary of the Student Christian Movement (SCM), 1962–1965, and was also an Assistant Bishop of London until 1966.
 He then moved in 1966 to Lewes, East Sussex, to serve St Michael's parish as priest-in-charge until 1968, then as rector until his retirement in 1972; he was additionally licensed as Assistant Bishop of Chichester from 1966 until his death (functioning in retirement in Shoreham-by-Sea as what is now called an honorary assistant bishop).